 - Individuals, including those who are pregnant and/or lactating, with a history of SARS-CoV-2 infection should receive a COVID-19 vaccine.

-- COVID-19 vaccination, including bivalent booster vaccination, should be deferred at least until recovery from acute illness.
+- COVID-19 vaccination should be deferred at least until recovery from acute illness.

 - People who recently had SARS-CoV-2 infection may consider delaying vaccination for 3 months from symptom onset (or positive test if infection was asymptomatic.

 - Individual factors such as risk of COVID-19 severe disease, COVID-19 community level, or characteristics of the predominant SARS-CoV-2 strain should be taken into account when determining whether to delay getting a COVID-19 vaccination after infection.